openPupil/PyPupilEXT/README.md

 python setup.py sdist bdist_wheel
 ```

 Then, in the folder ``PyPupilEXT/dist``, there should be a new *.whl file, which is on a mac machine, for example ``PyPupilEXT-0.0.1-cp37-cp37m-macosx_10_15_x86_64.whl``.
 This file can be used to install the python package.
 For this, locate the dist folder and pip install it.
+If you experience any platform compability error, then you need to rename the file ``PyPupilEXT-0.0.1-cp37-cp37m-macosx_10_15_x86_64.whl``to ``PyPupilEXT-0.0.1-cp37-none-any.whl``

 ```shell
 cd dist